Australia's leading pharmacy review service for personal injury insurers

 Independent pharmacist opinions on medication appropriateness, risks, and alternatives, giving claims teams the clinical clarity to make confident funding and liability decisions.

-• Each pharmacist completes over 480 hours of IMM industry-specific training before working on live claims
+- Each pharmacist completes over 480 hours of IMM industry-specific training before working on live claims.
+Our pharmacists are employed by IMM, ensuring consistency in methodology, reporting, and turnaround.

 Medication Management

-Ongoing pharmacist-led medication oversight to reduce medication-related risk and liability while supporting better patient outcomes, safer recovery, and return-to-work rates.
+Ongoing pharmacist-led medication oversight that reduces medication-related risk and liability while supporting better patient outcomes, safer recovery, and return-to-work rates.

-• Each pharmacist completes over 480 hours of IMM industry-specific training before working on live claims
+- Each pharmacist completes over 480 hours of IMM industry-specific training before working on live claims.
+Our pharmacists are employed by IMM, ensuring consistency in methodology, reporting, and turnaround.

 Medication-related risk in personal injury claims doesn't appear overnight.
-It develops over weeks and months of prescribing, dispensing, and repeat scripts - often involving multiple prescribers, multiple pharmacies, and limited oversight of the full medication picture.
+It builds across weeks and months of prescribing, repeat scripts, and multiple providers, often with limited oversight of the full medication picture.

-Similarly, when a pharmacy review is offered as one of many services within a broader medico-legal or IME business, it often lacks the specialist depth required to engage meaningfully with prescribers and drive real change.
-A pharmacy review added to an IME panel is not the same as a pharmacist whose entire professional focus, training, and clinical support structure is built around medication risk in insurance claims.
+When pharmacy review is offered as one of many services within a broader panel, it often lacks the specialist depth required to engage meaningfully with prescribers and drive real change.
+IMM's entire clinical infrastructure, from training to reporting to prescriber engagement, is built around this one discipline.

-It's also why treating doctors engage with our recommendations.
-When a pharmacist contacts a prescriber with no commercial interest in the outcome, the conversation is clinical, not adversarial.
-This is reflected in our 81% prescriber implementation rate - treating doctors act on our recommendations because they trust the independence behind them.
+Our pharmacists have no commercial interest in the medications they assess.
+When they contact a treating doctor, the conversation is clinical and collaborative, not adversarial.
+This is reflected in our 81% prescriber implementation rate: doctors act on our recommendations because they trust the expertise and independence behind them.

 Pharmacists trained for this industry, not just this profession